Disclaimer: This tool is for approximation purposes only. Accuracy is not guaranteed

 Switch Providers and Save

-Letting your energy contract expire instead of switching can be costly, but changing electricity providers is easy.
+Letting your energy contract expire can be costly, but switching electricity providers is easy.

 The new company handles everything, including canceling your old service.
 The entire switch takes just minutes online, and savings can start immediately in month one.